lukechilds/my-name-is-url/README.md

 ## About

-In a nutshell, `my-name-is-url` is an intelligent parser that searches a string of text for urls.
-The url spec is so vague that many strings _could_ be a url so matching the spec directly results in a lot of false positives.
+`my-name-is-url` was created because I couldn't find a parser with a high enough success rate.
+The url spec is so vague that many strings _could_ be a url, therefore matching the spec directly results in a lot of false positives.
+Most parsers get around this by requiring a url to contain a scheme to be matched as a url.

 The regular expression used in `my-name-is-url` tries to match patterns likely to represent a url in a sentence rather than matching the actual url spec.
+This results in a much wider scope of matchable urls than most other parsers without introducing loads of false positives.

 > ❗️**Important note**
 >